ImAKappa/pftp/docs/0-Getting-Started/01_translation.md

     If you are stuck on writing the Python program, at least work out the answer on pencil and paper (or with a calculator or an Excel spreadsheet).

-    If you need a hint, I cannot make it in time.
-But you should be able to figure out how many minutes I will be late by.
+    If you need a hint, I cannot make it in time for the ballet.
+But you should be able to figure out how many minutes I will be late by on your own.

     ??? success "Answer"